 mindscape, he says, adding, every challenge can be overcome if you put your mind to it.
-Totally down to earth with intense sensitivity to not just his environs and mother earth but to all the beings the planet holds, the versatility of various materials through personal experience.
+Totally down to earth with intense sensitivity to not just his environs and mother earth but to all the beings the planet holds, Architect Gopal Shankar of Habitat Technology Group is a man who believes in walking his talk.
+When it comes to buildings, he believes in getting his hands soiled, physically feeling the earth, discovering the versatility of various materials through personal experience.